e271828e/Flight.jl/docs/notes/design/framework_design.md

-census never grew beyond the three Newton–Euler aggregations in one library assembly; the mandatory typed declarations of §13 made junction mistakes loud, dissolving the original "positional ceremony" objection; and `Reduce` had become the declaration vocabulary's last remaining wrapper — killing it left `inputs()` as bare types with zero framework vocabulary and retired the canonical-fold and identity-element rules wholesale.
+census never grew beyond the three Newton–Euler aggregations in one library assembly; the mandatory typed declarations of §13 made junction mistakes loud, dissolving the original "positional ceremony" objection; and `Reduce` had become the declaration vocabulary's last remaining wrapper — killing it left `input_types()` as bare types with zero framework vocabulary and retired the canonical-fold and identity-element rules wholesale.